diegojromerolopez/djbdd/README.md

 and Java native, includen implication and double implication operators.

 ### Memory efficient ###
-This library uses Java references between vertices and some tables of medium size.
+This library shares vertices between different BDDs.

 ### Vertices grouped by levels ###
 You can access the vertices that has each variable in an efficient way.
 This will be used for BDD-reducing algorithms.